|

 Cox,

-Philip. '"Another and the same": Repetition
+Philip. '"Another and the same": Repetition and

-the Lake', in Reading Adaptations: Novels and Verse
+in Reading Adaptations: Novels and Verse Narratives on the Stage,

-Narratives on the Stage, 1790-1840 (Manchester; New York:
+1790-1840 (Manchester; New York: Manchester University Press,

-Manchester University Press, 2000), pp. 44-76.
+2000), pp. 44-76.

 Begins

-by considering the vociferous critical debate sparked by the
+by considering the vociferous critical debate sparked by the success

-success of Scott's The
+of Scott's The Lady

-of the criteria used to determine literary value and to a tentative
+the criteria used to determine literary value and to a tentative

-and largely implicit series of distinctions between 'high'
+and largely implicit series of distinctions between 'high' and

-notions of the individual in the early nineteenth century.
+of the individual in the early nineteenth century.

 Cronin,